renatomaia/coutil/doc/manual.md

 Note that when _thread pool_ `threads` is garbage collected before this functions is called, it will retain minimum resources until the termination of the Lua state they were created.
-To avoid accumulative resource consumption by creation of multiple _thread pools_, explicitly call this function on every `threads`.
+To avoid accumulative resource consumption by creation of multiple _thread pools_, call this function on every _thread pool_.

-Moreover, a _thread pool_ that is not closed will prevent the current Lua state to terminate (_i.e._ `lua_close` to return) until it has no more tasks or no more system threads.
+Moreover, a _thread pool_ that is not closed will prevent the current Lua state to terminate (_i.e._ `lua_close` to return) until it has either no more tasks or no more system threads.

 ### `system.channel ()`